-Con: Your dress or your bouquet might take a beating.
+Con: Your dress or your bouquet could take a beating

 If you take a lot of your photos outside in the sun, your bouquet or boutonnieres could end up looking a tad dry and wilted when it’s time for the ceremony.
 More likely, the bottom of your wedding dress could pick up some dust and dirt…and then you’ll have to feature that as you walk down the aisle.